 Now, if your baby is rejecting a food in particular, don’t worry.
-The fact that he didn’t accept it the first time doesn’t mean that he won’t want to eat it ever again.
+The fact that they didn’t accept it the first time doesn’t mean that they won’t want to eat it ever again.
 Sometimes you’ll need to offer something 10-15 times before your baby eats it and enjoys it!
 You can try offering this food on different days and in different presentations so that your little one doesn’t get annoyed by insisting on just one day.
 It’s very important to be patient during this stage.

 When introducing a new food, we recommend that you pick a time when you and your baby are calm and are not in a rush to do something else afterward.
 At first, your little one will be satisfied with just a few spoonfuls, so don’t worry about the amount.
-Remember that on this stage, your baby should keep drinking milk so that both types of food allow him to grow in a healthy way.
+Remember that on this stage, your baby should keep drinking milk so that both types of food allow them to grow in a healthy way.

 Here is some advice to help your baby try new kinds of foods: